akshat5015/ai-agent/README.md

 ## 1. Project Overview

-[cite_start]This project is an advanced AI agent that automates the manual task of processing and understanding long-form media[cite: 4].
+This project is an advanced AI agent that automates the manual task of processing and understanding long-form media[cite: 4].
 It accepts both **audio and video files**, transcribes the content, extracts on-screen text, generates a detailed summary, and identifies all actionable tasks.

-[cite_start]This project successfully implements all mandatory core features and all optional bonus features from the assignment[cite: 3, 14].
+This project successfully implements all mandatory core features and all optional bonus features from the assignment.

 ---